datalab-org/datalab/INSTALL.md

 ### `pydatalab` server installation

-The instructions in this section will leave you with a running JSON API on your host machine.
+The instructions in this section will leave you with a running *datalab* server on your host machine, as implemented in the `pydatalab` Python package.

-This can hypothetically be used entirely independently from the web front-end through the JSON API.
+#### Database installation

+*datalab* uses MongoDB as its database backend.
-1. Install `pipenv` on your machine.
+This requires a MongoDB server to be running on your desired host machine.
-    - Detailed instructions for installing `pipenv`, `pip` and Python itself can be found on the [`pipenv` website](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
-You will need Python 3.10 or higher to run pydatalab.
-    - We recommend you install `pipenv` from PyPI (with `pip install pipenv` or `pip install --user pipenv`) for the Python distribution of your choice (in a virtual environment or otherwise). `pipenv` will be used to create its own virtual environment for installation of the `pydatalab` package.
-1. Set up MongoDB.

 1. Install the free MongoDB community edition (full instructions on the [MongoDB website](https://docs.mongodb.com/manual/installation/)).
     * For Mac users, MongoDB is available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
-        - You can alternatively run the MongoDB via Docker using the config in this package with `docker-compose up mongo` (see further instructions [below](#deployment-with-docker).
+    - You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database` (see further instructions [below](#deployment-with-docker).
     * If you wish to view the database directly, MongoDB has several GUIs, e.g. [MongoDB Compass](https://www.mongodb.com/products/compass) or [Studio 3T](https://robomongo.org/).
     - For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you run the `pydatalab` server).

-    1. In MongoDB, create a database called "datalabvue" ([further instructions on the MongoDB website](https://www.mongodb.com/basics/create-database)).
-        - You can do this with the `mongo` shell (`echo "use datalabvue" | mongo`) or with Compass.
+#### Python setup

+The next step is to set up a Python environment that contains all of the required dependencies with the correct versions.
+You will need Python 3.10 or higher to run *datalab*; we recommend using something like [`pyenv`](https://github.com/pyenv/pyenv) to manage Python versions on your machine, to avoid breakages based on your OS's Python versioning.

+##### Using virtual environments with `uv` or `venv`

+We recommend using a virtual environment tool of your choice to manage the dependencies for the Python server, for example [`uv`](https://github.com/astral-sh/uv) (see repository for installation instructions), or the standard library Python `venv` module.

+1. Create a virtual environment for *datalab*, ideally inside the `pydatalab` directory.
+    - For `uv`, this can be done with `uv venv`.
+    - For `venv`, this can be done with `python -m venv .venv`.
+    - You will be left with a folder called `.venv` that bundles a Python environment.
+2. Activate the virtual environment (optional for `uv`) and install dependencies.
+One can either use the loosely pinned dependencies in `pyproject.toml`, or the locked versions in the `requirements/requirements-all-dev.txt` and `requirements/requirements-all.txt` files.

+=== "`uv`"

+    ```shell
+    # EITHER: Install all dependencies with locked versions
+    uv pip install -r requirements/requirements-all-dev.txt
+    # OR: Install all dependencies with loosely pinned versions
+    uv pip install -e '.[all]'
+    ```

+=== "`venv`"

+    ```shell
+    source .venv/bin/activate
+    # EITHER: Install all dependencies with locked versions
+    pip install -r requirements/requirements-all-dev.txt
+    # OR: Install all dependencies with loosely pinned versions
+    pip install -e '.[all]'
+    ```

+##### Using `pipenv` (DEPRECATED)

+Previously, *datalab* used `pipenv` for dependency management.
+We maintain a `pipenv` lockfile (`Pipfile.lock`) of all dependencies that must be installed to run the server, though this will be removed in future versions.

+To make use of this file:

+1. Install `pipenv` on your machine.
+    - Detailed instructions for installing `pipenv`, `pip` and Python itself can be found on the [`pipenv` website](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
+    - We recommend you install `pipenv` from PyPI (with `pip install pipenv` or `pip install --user pipenv`) for the Python distribution of your choice (in a virtual environment or otherwise). `pipenv` will be used to create its own virtual environment for installation of the `pydatalab` package.
-1. Install the `pydatalab` dependencies.
+1. Install the `pydatalab` package.
-    1. Navigate to the `datalab/pydatalab` folder and run `pipenv install`.
+    - Navigate to the `pydatalab` folder and run `pipenv install --dev`.
+        - The default Python executable on your machine must be 3.10+, otherwise this must be specified explicitly at this point).
         - This will create a `pipenv` environment for `pydatalab` and all of its dependencies that is registered within *this folder* only.
+        - You can remove this environment to start fresh at any time by running `pipenv --rm` from within this directory.

+#### Running the development server

-1. Run the server from the `pydatalab` folder with `pipenv run python pydatalab/main.py`.
+1. Run the server from the `pydatalab` folder with either:

-    1. If you get an error `No module named pydatalab`, run `pipenv run pip install -e .` from the `datalab/pydatalab` folder and then try again.
+=== "`uv` or `venv`
+    ```shell
+    cd pydatalab
+    source .venv/bin/activate
+    flask --app 'pydatalab:main.create_app()' --reload run
+    ```

+=== "`pipenv`"

+    ```shell
+    cd pydatalab
+    pipenv run flask --app 'pydatalab:main.create_app()' --reload run
+    ```

 The server should now be accessible at [http://localhost:5001](http://localhost:5001).
-If the server is running, navigating to this URL will display a simple dashboard with a textual list of available endpoints.
+If the server is running, navigating to this URL will display a simple dashboard.

 Should you wish to contribute to/modify the Python code, you may wish to perform these extra steps:

-1. From within the `pydatalab` folder, run `pipenv install --dev` to pull the development dependencies (e.g., `pre-commit`, `pytest`).
-1. Run `pre-commit install` to begin using `pre-commit` to check all of your modifications when you run `git commit`.
+1. From an activated virtual environment, run `pre-commit install` to begin using `pre-commit` to check all of your modifications when you run `git commit`.
     - The hooks that run on each commit can be found in the top-level `.pre-commit-config.yml` file.
-1. The tests on the Python code can be run by executing `py.test` from the `pydatalab/` folder.
+1. From an activate virtual environment, the tests on the Python code can be run by executing `pytest` from the `pydatalab/` folder.

 #### Additional notes

 - If the Flask server is running when the source code is changed, it will generally hot-reload without needing to manually restart the server.
+This can be controlled with the `--reload` flag to the `flask run` command.
-- You may have to set `MONGO_URI` in your config file or environment variables (`PYDATALAB_MONGO_URI`) depending on your MongoDB setup.
+- You may have to set `MONGO_URI` in your config file or environment variables (`PYDATALAB_MONGO_URI`) depending on your MongoDB setup, to e.g., `PYDATALAB_MONGO_URI=mongodb://localhost:27017/datalabvue`.

 ### Web app